Skip to content

 Octodon degus dans un zoo

-Often confused with a gerbil, though the degu remains bigger and chunkier.
-With its squirrel-like head and its chinchillas-like ears, it stands out thanks to its quickness and its intelligence.
-Originally agouti, mutations occurred and new colors appeared, such as sand or gray blue coats.
+Often confused with a gerbil, the degu remains bigger and chunkier.
+With its squirrel-like head and its chinchillas-like ears, its quickness and intelligence really stand out.
+Originally agouti, natural mutations were selected to obtain various colours such as sand or gray blue coats.

 Dent d'octodon degus

-The degu is naturally gregarious, he then needs to live with its peers to feel good.
-Like the rabbits, every group has several clans, generally a male and some females, grouped in burrows.
-The male builds mounds in order to establish dominance and its position in the group.
+The degu is naturally gregarious and needs to live with its peers to feel good.
+Just like groups of rabbits, every group of degus has several clans, generally a male and some females, grouped in burrows.
+The male builds mounds to establish dominance and its position in the group.

 Octodon degus faisant un câlin